SquidCoderIndustries/SquidLibs/README.md

 ## Documentation

-Full documentation is available at [link to documentation or GitHub Wiki].
+Full documentation is available on the [wiki](https://github.com/realSquidCoder/SquidLibs/wiki).

 ## License

 SquidLibs is primarily licensed under the GNU General Public License v3 (GPLv3).
-See the LICENSE file for more details.
+See the [LICENSE file](https://github.com/realSquidCoder/SquidLibs/blob/main/LICENSE) for more details.

 ## Contributions and Use Cases